explorer436/explorer-git-repo/quotes.md

 ---------------------------------------------------------------------------------
-"...a woman who is interested in a man wants to see that other women are interested in him, too.
-Not only does that give him instant value, it makes it all the more satisfying to snatch him from their clutches." -Robert Greene

 "By saying less than necessary you create the appearance of meaning and power.
 Also, the less you say, the less risk you run of saying something foolish, even dangerous." -Robert Greene

 "If you think it important to do all the work yourself, you will never get far, and you will suffer the fate of the Balboas and Teslas of the world.
 Find people with the skills and creativity you lack.
 Either hire them, while putting your own name on top of theirs, or find a way to take their work and make it your own.
 Their creativity thus becomes yours, and you seem a genius to the world." -Robert Greene